callelito/DEMO_Jenkins_PlatformIO/README.md

  #### Hardware Test Server

  This server needs to have **PlatformIO** installed as well as be accessible via SSH.
-In the same way we made the webhook path available for the Jenkins server we can make the ssh port availiable for the Hardware Test server using an applicationg like [ngrok](https://ngrok.com/).
+In the same way we made the webhook path available for the Jenkins server, we can make the ssh port availiable for the Hardware Test server using an applicationg like [ngrok](https://ngrok.com/).
  We will setup this server as a **Jenkins** SSH slave agent.
  The **Jenkins** documentation has a howto on setting this up.
  * [Distributed Builds - Have master launch agent via SSH](https://wiki.jenkins.io/display/JENKINS/Distributed+builds#Distributedbuilds-Havemasterlaunchagentviassh)